 I think Sligo Creek Elementary school is great.
 Our child is in the French immersion and has learned so much.
 Last summer we enrolled our kid in an expensive French camp and were actually less impressed with their offerings than the ones at SCES.
 We are so pleased with the teachers who are engaged and attentive... and even the aftercare has been wonderful.

 Sligo Creek Elementary School is a public elementary school in Silver Spring.
-582 children attend Sligo Creek Elementary School and identify primarily as Asian/Pacific Islander; Asian; and White, non-Hispanic.
-9% of the Sligo Creek Elementary School students have "limited English proficiency."
-17% of the 582 students here are paying reduced lunch prices.
-The student to teacher ratio at Sligo Creek Elementary School is 14:1.
+582 students attend Sligo Creek Elementary School and identify as Asian/Pacific Islander; Asian; and White, non-Hispanic.
+9% of the Sligo Creek Elementary School students are "limited in English proficiency."
+17% of the 582 students here have subsidized lunches.
+The ratio of students to teachers at Sligo Creek Elementary School is 14:1.
 Highland View Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||17%||27%|

 We have been very happy at this school.
 Our child is in the academy program and instruction is strong.
 Our child excels in math and writing and he receives appropriate enrichment in math and the teacher works with him to home his writing assignments.
 We love the specials teachers especially music and PE.
 We are very excited for the outdoor classroom and the unique And spontaneous learning opportunities it will provide.
 I have not noticed staff turnover or spoken to anyone who was demoralized.